lucazpinheiro/express-book-api/README.md

-## CRUD Rest API build with Typescript, Express, Mongoose, and Mongodb.
+## A simple REST API build with Typescript, Express, Mongoose, and Mongodb.

 This repo contains the code base for a simple REST API that implements crud methods for a Book object